 But before you head off to find the recipe, I have one question for you.
 I am currently trying to revamp my newsletter/email, and am wondering what exactly you would like to see in such a thing.
 I’ve sent out a couple with new blog post highlights and any upcoming events, but I’d love your feedback on what actually makes you want to click open an email and read it.
 Or do you hate them?
 Delete them immediately?
 Tell me all.

-These olive oil sugar cookies are a variation of the Pistachio Cookies with Lemon Glaze from my book.
+These olive oil sugar cookies are a variation of the Pistachio Cookies with Lemon Glaze from my book (affiliate link).
 The recipe for them is here on my site, and they can be made with or without the pistachios (both versions are there).
 I think they are good both ways.
 Regular oranges will also work, but you won’t get the pretty pink glaze.
 You can cut them out into different shapes (see hearts above), but they do puff up a bit when baking and sometimes won’t keep sharp lines, depending on the shape.
 I find circles work best.

 Blood Orange Glaze

 1 cup confectioner’s sugar